Aloo Tikki Recipe || Aloo Kabab Recipe || Potato Cutlets Recipe With Step-by-Step Photos and Video…..

 Blending meat Masala: combine the ginger garlic, black peppercorns, and green chilies with little water into a blender jug and blend them into a fine paste

-Cook Meat: In a pot or pressure cooker pour water along with meat, ground masala, white vinegar, salt, and tenderizer powder then stir to mix well. next, bring it to boil first then cover and let it cook until the meat is tender and the water dries out
+Cook Meat: In a pot or pressure cooker pour water along with meat, ground masala, white vinegar, salt, and tenderizer powder then stir to mix well. next, bring it to a boil first then cover it and let it cook until the meat is tender and the water dries out

 Mashing and mixing potatoes: After peeling the potatoes mash or grate .make sure your potatoes aren’t hot otherwise after adding masala it becomes pasty. add red chili powder, and chaat masala powder and begin mixing with the help of a hand and leave it for a while

 Shredded Meat: Once the meat is well cooked and the water dries out mash them with a hand masher